Definition

 NGOs Criticise Proposed Simplification of CLP Regulation

-The European Commission is exploring simplifications to the CLP Regulation to reduce regulatory burdens, facing strong opposition from NGOs who argue these changes are premature and risk weakening safety standards.
-Businesses should prepare for continued friction between deregulation efforts and environmental advocacy, which may delay simplification benefits or lead to more stringent enforcement of existing harmonized classification rules.
+The European Commission is exploring simplifications to the CLP Regulation to reduce administrative burdens, facing strong opposition from NGOs who argue these changes risk weakening safety standards.
+Businesses should prepare for continued friction between deregulation efforts and environmental advocacy, which may delay simplification benefits or lead to more stringent enforcement of existing rules.

 These are just a few of the most recent Omnibus III Package alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.